Ex-Eastender star is coming to Brackley to open the new shop Pink Moon

 “I do offer other services too, for those who are more interested in learning more about themselves and their own energies.
 I offer aura photography where I use a special camera developed by NASA’s Guy Coggins which can photograph the energy around someone.
 I am able to interpret the colours around a client, to help talk them through a journey they may be on.
 You don’t need to be spiritual for this and many have been surprised how much they have learnt and what this has revealed.”

-The Pink Moon shop in the Courtyard Shops in Brackley is officially opening on Saturday December 2 where Luisa Bradshaw, ex-Eastenders and Holby City star will be attending with her best wishes.
-Luisa has been on her own spiritual journey after leaving her acting career and now offers workshops of her own, for meditation and deep breathing.
+The My Pink Moon shop in the Courtyard Shops in Brackley is officially opening on Saturday December 2 where Luisa Bradshaw, ex-Eastenders and Holby City star will be attending with her best wishes.
+Luisa is very spiritual herself and runs deep breathing, ecstatic dance workshops and much more.

 Hayley says: “This is a way to become less materialistic, more aware of the simple pleasures in life and can take you within your authentic self.
 I want to share this with you all, so if you find you are keen to look at a different way to manage feelings, trauma, mood, habits or just through curiosity, come in to see me.”